priyanka1706/Machine-Learning-Codes/README.md

 - Mean Shift

 ## Codes
-The codes can be found as implementation of the algorithms from scratch, as well as some using other techniques like pickles, sklearn etc.
+The codes can be found as implementation of the algorithms from scratch, as well as some using other techniques like pickles, Scikitlearn etc.

 ### Acknowledgments
 Explanation from the Machine Learning Series at https://pythonprogramming.net/machine-learning-tutorial-python-introduction/